 +See endnote 2.

 British support units in Persia were initially shocked at the physical state of the Poles on arrival and were left scrambling to care for so many sick and malnourished people.
 But despite their pitiful condition, there were many Western observers who refused to believe the Polish reports of maltreatment and the horrors experienced in the USSR.
 For example, Edmund Stevens in his book Russia is No Riddle (1945), made several fallacious comments regarding Anders’ force.
 ‘Anders was far more concerned with getting troops out of Russia than civilians.
 It was strictly not the case of women and children first,’ he wrote.
 In fact, the numbers of women and children brought out broke many of the rules imposed on Anders by his unwilling hosts.
 And this taps into Anders’ most tragic dilemma: there was only so many people he could save.
-Undoubtedly, some of those left behind subsequently lost their lives.
-Many of the women and children Anders managed to get out were eventually sent to live on bases in India or Africa, where they recovered in peace.
+Undoubtedly, many of those he and his staff knew about but had to leave behind lost their lives as a result.
+A large number of the women and children Anders managed to get out were sent to live on bases in India or Africa, where they recovered in peace.
 Other women joined rear-line and support units, for example becoming vehicle mechanics or drivers.

 Once fitness was restored, many of the men were afforded an opportunity to transfer to units in Britain and elsewhere that were desperate to build up their numbers, particularly the Polish Air Force, the 1st Armoured Division and the Polish 1st Independent Parachute Brigade.
-Around 40,000 men remained, to be shaped into the II Polish Corps and trained along British lines.
-They were posted from Persia to Iraq, to Palestine and eventually arrived Egypt by mid-1943, where the Corps was informed that it had been earmarked for use in the Italian theatre.
-By this stage, the force comprised 3 Carpathian Infantry Division (composed of 1st Brigade and 2nd Brigade); the 5th Kresowa Infantry Division (comprising 5th Wilkenska Brigade and 6th Lwow Brigade); and the 2nd Polish Armoured Brigade.
+Around 40,000 men remained to be shaped into the II Polish Corps and trained along British lines.
+They were posted from Persia to Iraq, to Palestine and eventually arrived Egypt by mid-1943, where the Corps was informed it had been earmarked for use in the Italian theatre.
+The force now comprised 3rd Carpathian Infantry Division (composed of 1st Brigade and 2nd Brigade); the 5th Kresowa Infantry Division (comprising 5th Wilkenska Brigade and 6th Lwow Brigade); and the 2nd Polish Armoured Brigade.
 The Corps also contained numerous artillery and support units.

 First clashes at Cassino